gosub-com/Zurfur/README.md

 ## Threading

-The first version of Zurfur is targeted at replacing JavaScript, and will not support multi-threading except through web workers.
+The first version of Zurfur is targeted at replacing JavaScript, and will not support multi-threading except through web workers and message passing.

 #### Discussion